konflux-ci/release-service-catalog/tasks/create-advisory-internal-request/README.md

 | synchronously            | Whether the task should wait for InternalRequests to complete                             | Yes      | true                        |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                             |

+## Changes in 1.2.0
+- The sign.configMapName is passed to the internal request so the signing key can be added to the advisory yaml

 ## Changes in 1.1.0
 - The default value of jsonKey changed from .advisory to .releaseNotes